Filipp Fortunatov: Biography

 From 1876 onwards, Fortunatov began lecturing in the university.
 In 1884, Fortunatov was made a part-time professor in the faculty at the Department of Comparative Linguistics and Sanskrit Language, and was promoted to a full-time professor two years later.

 While working at the Imperial Moscow University, Fortunatov became involved as a corresponding member in the Department of Russian Language and Literature of the St. Petersburg Academy of Sciences in 1895.
-By 1898, Fortunatov's studies had attracted him attention and fame, and he was offered honorary doctorate degrees in Comparative Linguistics by both the Imperial Moscow University and the University of Kyiv, and also elected as an academician at the St. Petersburg Academy of Sciences.
+By 1898, Fortunatov's studies had attracted him attention and fame, and he was offered honorary doctorate degrees in Comparative Linguistics by both the Imperial Moscow University and the University of Kiev, and also elected as an academician at the St. Petersburg Academy of Sciences.

 During his tenure at the Imperial Moscow University, Fortunatov was made honorary professor in 1900 and an honorary member in 1902.
 In 1902, Fortunatov left Imperial Moscow University and moved to St. Petersburg, working at the St. Petersburg Academy of Sciences as a full-time academician.
 In 1904, Fortunatov headed a commission responsible for publishing recommendations regarding a Russian orthography reform, though the reform was shelved due to the Russo-Japanese War and 1905 Russian Revolution.
 In 1912, Fortunatov was made a member of the Board of the St. Petersburg Academy of Sciences.